yasin1983/netflix_sql_projekt/README.md

 FROM (
     SELECT
         CASE
+              WHEN LOWER(description) LIKE '%kill%'
+              OR LOWER(description) LIKE '%murder%'
+              OR LOWER(description) LIKE '%violence%'
+              OR LOWER(description) LIKE '%crime%'
+              OR LOWER(description) LIKE '%blood%' THEN 'Very Bad'

+            WHEN LOWER(description) LIKE '%fight%'
+              OR LOWER(description) LIKE '%war%'
+              OR LOWER(description) LIKE '%death%'
-            WHEN description ILIKE '%kill%' OR description ILIKE '%violence%' THEN 'Bad' ELSE 'Good'
+              OR LOWER(description) LIKE '%gun%' THEN 'Bad'

+			ELSE 'Good'

         END AS category
     FROM netflix
 ) AS categorized_content
-GROUP BY category;
+GROUP BY category
+ORDER BY content_count DESC;

 ```

-**Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
+**Objective:** Categorize content as 'Very Bad' if it contains 'kill, murder, violence, crime, blood', as 'Bad' if it contains 'fight, war, death, gun' and 'Good' otherwise.
 Count the number of items in each category.

 ## Findings and Conclusion